Galile-Vincent/ClassSchedule/README.md

 2. Update the schedule information according to your classes and timings.
 3. Save the changes.

-## Notice
+> [!IMPORTANT]
-This weekly class schedule widget is only compatible with the large square widget.
+> The weekly class schedule widget is only compatible with the large square widget.

 ## Note